 You should special pay attention to some everyday driving situations that may pose a higher risk, such as driving at night, in fog, in winter weather, through work zones and school zones, when there are emergency vehicles around, and when you approach railroad crossings.

-Aim for at least 92 percent on these practice tests.
-If you get a question wrong, read up and make sure you understand why.
+No matter what the official passing score in North Carolina is, you should always aim for at least 92 percent on the practice tests (or why not a full score?).
+If you get a question wrong, make sure you understand why.